top of page

 Chapter 1 – West of Popdalla

-“I can’t see,” was the first thing the dead man said.
+“I can’t see,” was the first thing the dead man said, hoarsely.

 “The crows have been at your eyes, friend,” I answered.

-He sighed, chest rising and falling, trying to fill up dead lungs that had no living use for the air.
+He sighed, chest rising and falling, filling up dead lungs that had no use for the air, save to fuel the words he spoke.
 He clucked his tongue and said, “Departed then?
 Hmmph.
 Don’t remember dyin’.”

 “A long way from Doages.
 At least fifteen miles west of Popdalla, in fact.
-No more’n four days’ ride east of the Red Wastes.”
+Maybe four days’ ride east of the Red Wastes.”

 “Huh.
 Not bounty hunters, then,” he mused, voice emotionless and thin.
-“Five hundred on my head, last time I checked.
-A bounty hunter wouldn’t string up their payday and leave it swingin’.
+“Five hundred on my head last time I checked.
+A bounty hunter wouldn’t string up their payday an’ leave it swingin’.
 Hey!
-Bring me to that fat ass sheriff in Popdalla and we’ll split coin for the reward!”
-He tried to laugh then, but it came out more like a barking cough.
+Bring my carcass to that fat ass sheriff in Popdalla an’ we’ll split the reward!”
+He tried to laugh, but it came out more like a barking cough.
 I had me a wry one.

-“Thanks for the offer, friend, but I’ll respectfully decline.”
+“Thanks for the offer, friend, but I’ll have to decline.”

 “Won’t stoop to claimin’ a bounty?” he asked with a bitter sneer, like he was offended.